 I’ve primarily been continuing work on the music system this week.
 My initial implementation for the stings stuff I talked about the other week felt pretty good but needed to be cleaned up a bit so I’m working on rejigging some of the backend to give us more flexibility moving forward and improving our editor tools for setting up song playback right now.
 I’m also continuing to go through and polish some of the existing songs.

 I sorted the issues I was having with our source control last week and new footwear footsteps are in!
 I’m pretty happy with how these turned out.
-I’m sure I’ll find a few tweaks to make over the next couple weeks since my brains become a bit numb to these, but I think they’re pretty solid all in all haha :) I also tweaked some of the footsteps a little more, fixed up the animal footsteps that got screwed up with the AI updates, and put in new bear footsteps that I’d done a while back and hadn’t added yet.
+I’m sure I’ll find a few tweaks to make over the next couple weeks since my brains become a bit numb to these, but I think they’re pretty solid all in all haha :)

 The last update I did to distant gunshots pushed them a lot closer to where I want them to be, more poppy and less washed out, but they all sound a bit too similar right now, so I had another go at these this week and they’re sounding a lot better.
 They’ll still sound somewhat similar to each other because of the way I want them to sit in the mix, but they should be easier to tell apart and sound more like the gun they’re coming from.